 An extraction has two types of settings.
 The Extraction Settings include settings that affect only the respective extraction type, while the General Settings are the same for all extraction types and determine common settings.
-You can find information about General Settings in chapter General Settings.
+See also General Settings.

 Opening Extraction Settings #

-Within the window “Define data source for SAP Tables” click Extraction Settings.
+Within the window “Extract Single and Joint SAP Tables or Views” click Extraction Settings.
 The window “Table Settings” opens.

 Extraction Settings #

-Specifies the number of records retrieved per data package.
-Optimal values can be found by trying out.
-The default value is 20000 lines.
-A package size between 15000 and 50000 is advisable for large amounts of data.
+A package size between 20000 and 50000 is advisable for large amounts of data.
 0 means no packaging.
 Not using packaging can lead to an RFC timeout for large data extracts.

 Specifies the maximum number of extracted records.
 0 Extracts the entire table.